Nanded railway division

-Nanded railway division is one of the three railway divisions under South Central Railway zone of Indian Railways.
+Nanded railway division is one of the three railway divisions the jurisdiction of South Central Railway zone of the Indian Railways.
 This railway division was formed on 1 April 2003 and its headquarter is located at Nanded in the state of Maharashtra in India.
 Secunderabad railway division and Hyderabad railway division are the other railway divisions under SCR Zone headquartered at Secunderabad.